jhendric98/automateAI/README.md

    streamlit run demo.py
    ```

-2. Set up your API key via environment variable:
-   - Edit the `.env` file with your OpenAI API key
-   - The app will automatically use the configured credentials
+2. The app will automatically use your configured API credentials from the `.env` file

 3. Upload documents (optional):
-   - Click the 📎 button next to the chat input
+   - Click the "📎 Upload Document" expander above the chat
-   - Select PDF, DOCX, or TXT files to upload
+   - Select a PDF, DOCX, or TXT file
+   - Click "Upload and Process" to add it to your knowledge base
-   - Documents are automatically processed and indexed
+   - Files are automatically chunked, embedded, and indexed

-4. Use the pre-configured system prompts or create your own

-5. Start chatting with the AI:
+   - Duplicate files are automatically detected and prevented

+4. Manage your documents:
-   - Ask questions about your uploaded documents
+   - View all uploaded documents in the sidebar
-   - Or have regular conversations without documents
+   - See chunk counts for each document
+   - Delete individual documents with the 🗑️ button
-   - Toggle RAG on/off in the sidebar as needed
+   - Toggle RAG on/off in the sidebar

+5. Use system prompts:
+   - Select from pre-configured prompts or create your own
+   - Prompts are managed in the sidebar

+6. Start chatting:
+   - Type your questions in the chat input
+   - When RAG is enabled, the AI will use your documents for context
+   - View source documents used in responses by expanding "📎 Context Sources"

 ## Features Guide

 ### RAG (Retrieval-Augmented Generation)

 1. **Uploading Documents**:
-   - Click the 📎 button next to the chat input
+   - Click the "📎 Upload Document" expander above the chat interface
-   - Select PDF, DOCX, or TXT files
+   - Browse and select your file (PDF, DOCX, or TXT)
-   - Files are automatically processed, chunked, and indexed
-   - View uploaded documents in the sidebar
+   - Click "Upload and Process" to submit
+   - Form automatically clears after successful upload
+   - Duplicate detection prevents the same file from being processed twice
+   - Success notification appears briefly at the top of the page

 2. **Document Processing**:
    - Text is extracted from uploaded files
-   - Content is split into optimal chunks using tiktoken
+   - Content is split into optimal chunks using tiktoken (500 tokens with 50 token overlap)
-   - Embeddings are generated using FastEmbed (BAAI/bge-small-en-v1.5)
+   - Each chunk is converted to a 384-dimensional embedding using FastEmbed (BAAI/bge-small-en-v1.5)
-   - Vectors are stored in local Qdrant database (in-memory)
+   - Vectors are stored in local Qdrant database (in-memory, no external server required)
+   - File hash tracking ensures efficient duplicate prevention

 3. **Querying Documents**:
-   - Simply ask questions in the chat
+   - Simply type your questions in the chat
-   - The system automatically searches for relevant context
+   - The system automatically searches for the 5 most relevant chunks
-   - AI responses are enhanced with document content
-   - View source chunks used for each response
+   - Context is seamlessly integrated into the AI's response
+   - Relevance scores show how well each chunk matches your query
+   - Expandable "📎 Context Sources" section shows which documents were used

 4. **Managing Documents**:
-   - View all uploaded documents in the sidebar
+   - Sidebar displays all uploaded documents with chunk counts
-   - See chunk count for each document
+   - Total document count shown at the top
-   - Delete documents individually with the 🗑️ button
+   - Delete individual documents with the 🗑️ button
-   - Toggle RAG on/off as needed
+   - Toggle RAG on/off to switch between document-based and general chat
+   - Documents persist for the session (in-memory storage)

 ### Managing System Prompts